Amitpnk/machine-learning-tutorial/ML_GenAI_Course_Syllabus.md

 - Server primitives: tools, resources, and prompts
 - Transports: stdio (local) vs. HTTP/SSE (remote)
 - Using existing MCP servers (filesystem, database, GitHub, web search)
-- Writing a custom MCP server with the Python SDK
-- Connecting MCP servers to agents (Claude Desktop / Claude Code, LangGraph adapters)
 - MCP vs. plain function calling — when each is the right choice
 - Security: authorization, scoping tool access, prompt-injection risk via tool output

+**Building MCP Servers with FastMCP:**
+- The ecosystem untangled — and why online tutorials contradict each other:
+  - the low-level `mcp` protocol SDK (verbose, full control)
+  - **FastMCP 1.0** — donated into the official SDK, importable as `mcp.server.fastmcp`
+  - **FastMCP 2.0** — the separately maintained successor with auth, testing, and deployment
+- Choosing between them for a given project
+- Decorator-based servers: `@mcp.tool`, `@mcp.resource`, `@mcp.prompt`
+- Type hints and docstrings *as* the tool schema — letting Python generate the contract
+- Pydantic models for complex arguments and validated returns
+- Context injection: logging, progress reporting, and sampling from inside a tool
+- Running and debugging locally with the MCP Inspector
+- The FastMCP client: programmatic access and in-memory testing without a subprocess
+- Testing MCP servers with pytest
+- Server composition: mounting and proxying multiple servers behind one endpoint
+- Generating a server from an existing OpenAPI spec or FastAPI app
+- Auth and deployment: bearer tokens, OAuth, and remote hosting
+- Connecting servers to agents (Claude Desktop / Claude Code, LangGraph adapters)

 **Computer-Use & Coding Agents:**
 - Browser and computer-use agents — capabilities and current limits